Effects of nuclear explosions: Thermal radiation

 When thermal radiation strikes an object, part will be reflected, part transmitted, and the rest absorbed.
 The fraction that is absorbed depends on the nature and color of the material.
-A thin material may transmit a lot.
+A thin material may transmit most of the radiation.
 A light-colored object may reflect much of the incident radiation and thus escape damage, like anti-flash white paint.
 The absorbed thermal radiation raises the temperature of the surface and results in scorching, charring, and burning of wood, paper, fabrics, etc. If the material is a poor thermal conductor, the heat is confined to the surface of the material.

 The actual ignition of materials depends on how long the thermal pulse lasts and the thickness and moisture content of the target.
 Near ground zero where the energy flux exceeds 125 J/cm2, what can burn, will.
 Farther away, only the most easily ignited materials will flame.
 Incendiary effects are compounded by secondary fires started by the blast wave effects such as from upset stoves and furnaces.